NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Wyrm Claw.md

 The tip of a metallic dragon's claw is set into a band of silver.
 When you summon dragons using the claw, you must choose metallic dragons.

 *   **Armor** After you cast a conjuration spell by activating the _wyrm claw_, you gain resistance 5 to acid, cold, electricity, and fire for the next minute.
 *   **Weapon** After you cast a conjuration spell by activating the claw, you gain a Breath Weapon activity that takes 2 actions and deals 6d6 damage with a DC 28 Reflex check.
-Choose the area and type of damage when you use Breath Weapon: a 30-foot line that deals acid, electricity, or fire, or a 15-foot cone that deals cold or fire.
+Choose the area and type of damage when you use Breath Weapon: a @Template\[line|distance:30\] that deals acid, electricity, or fire, or a @Template\[cone|distance:15\] that deals cold or fire.
 You can use this activity once before the end of your next turn.

 [[Equipment Effects/Effect_ Wyrm Claw - Armor|Effect: Wyrm Claw - Armor]]